Tech Comm on a Map

 Technical communicators love to know what’s happening in their area of expertise around the world.
 What better way to show it, than on a map?
 Tech Comm on a Map (available on the web and as an Android app) puts technical communication titbits onto an interactive map, together with the data and functionality provided by Google Maps.

-New on 2 May 2015: You can now use this online form to add an item to the map.
+You can use this online form to add an item to the map.

 What’s on the map?